 - The work and good order of the parish is the priority.
 Parish Pastoral Council discussions take place with respect for all.
 The spirit is one of consultation and collaboration.
 Decisions are made through discernment, dialogue and consensus.

-The document Lay Ministries: Handbook for Parishes and Institutions was promulgated by Bishop Donald W. Wuerl on December 8, 1994.
+The document Lay Ministries: Handbook for Parishes and Institutions was promulgated by the Bishop on December 8, 1994.
 Therein is found the following description of the work of the members of Parish Pastoral Councils:

 - Actively seek information from the pastor, parish staff, and the parish at large regarding the pastoral needs of the parish community.

 - Assist in developing or reviewing the parish mission statement.

 - Advise the pastor in integrating the parish's goals and priorities into and ongoing pastoral plan.

 - Recommend flexible strategies which support the parish's goals and priorities.